JonathanPeterCole/Tech-Support-Site/README.md

 ## About
 This is a basic website for freelance tech support using Flask with Flask Mail to email me bookings, prompting the user to provide useful information and only allowing them to submit if they enter the required information.

+## Making Changes

+### Template files
+Jinja2 is used in this project for templating.
+In order to use syntax highlighting in Atom on these files, the template files are named with the extension `.html.j2`.
+To enable Jinja2 highlighting on these files in Atom, the [atom-jinja2](https://atom.io/packages/atom-jinja2) package will need to be installed.

 ## Setup

 ### Deploying the Site on a DigitalOcean Droplet